jeffreybiles/infinite-cookbook/readme.md

 If this doesn't work, it's possible that I skipped a step in the instructions (it's been 8 years since I did production Python).
 If you know what the skipped step is, please open a PR updating this readme!

+You could also try going back to commit c6e2fcc255566419cf634a3da7dafe17e327bbf3, where we're using SQLite!

 ### Frontend